ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 Now the current directory is `/usr/share/doc/bash`.
 Let's run the command ls.
 There are several files.
 One of them has the `README` name.
 This file is the Bash documentation that we are looking for.

-Print the content of file `README` with the cat utility.
+Print the contents of file `README` with the cat utility.
 This is the command to do that:
 {line-numbers: false, format: Bash}
 ```
 cat README